karma-runner/karma-runner.github.com/src/content/0.6.0/intro/03-troubleshooting.md

      ```
      > export CHROME_BIN='C:\Program Files (x86)\Google\Chrome\Application\chrome.exe'
      ```
   3. Increase the timeout from 5000ms to 10000ms.
-At 5000ms, timeouts occurred and the retry logic kicks in and eventually resolves after 2~3 tries.
+At 5000ms, timeouts
+     occurred and the retry logic kicks in and eventually resolves after two to three tries.

+## Unix

+### Tips & Tricks
+In the event that your tests fail or freeze, this may be the result of a browser having a display message show up, a browser update prompt or extension-related conflict that needs to be taken care of.

 [#202]: https://github.com/testacular/testacular/issues/202
 [#74]: https://github.com/testacular/testacular/issues/74